Dyche and Everton desperately need three points against Eagles this weekend

 That draw also saw the visitors again give up an early lead, which they had after dominating the opening period of the game.

-Everton once more squandered several great chances at the Kingpower Stadium and really should have been at least two goals ahead by half-time.
+Everton once more squandered several great chances at the Kingpower Stadium and really should have been at least two goals ahead before the Foxes recovered.

 It is of course hugely ironic that so far this term Everton have been much more threatening going forward than last season, but have lost the defensive resilience which characterized most of the previous campaign.